 THE FETISHIZATION OF BLACK PAIN

 As they rose in their stardom, Carole's life history came out in the wash.
 Carole was an orphan from a refugee camp on Earth who got a chance to immigrate to Mars.
 While growing up in the orphanage on Earth, she was subjected to micro-aggressions from her peers.
-For example, one particularly pesky one was bullying her and Carole decided to throw them hands cuz she had had enough of his harassment.
+For example, one particularly pesky peer was bullying her and Carole decided to throw them hands cuz she had had enough of his harassment.
 While physically fighting Carole, he grabbed her hair and pulled it, referring to it as "bubble gum hair" (which at the time, was in two "mickey-mouse balls" of her braid-locs).
 Long story short, they stopped the tussle just as Carole was just about to drag him on the floor like a dirty mop.

 Later on, we found out that Carole's mom was dead, and that her father (Black male) was???